Alerts and Updates

 - Any business rent or lease payments for real or personal property during the Covered Period, pursuant to lease agreements in force before February 15, 2020; and

-- Any business utility payments during the eight-week period, for business utilities (electricity, gas, water, transportation, telephone and internet access) for which service began before February 15, 2020.
+- Any business utility payments during the Covered Period, for business utilities (electricity, gas, water, transportation, telephone and internet access) for which service began before February 15, 2020.

-For any nonpayroll costs (items 2 through 4 above), those costs must be paid during the eight-week period beginning on the first disbursement date or incurred during that period and paid on or before the next regular billing date, even if the billing date is after the eight-week period.
+For any nonpayroll costs (items 2 through 4 above), those costs must be paid during the eight-week or 24-week Covered Period beginning on the first disbursement date or incurred during that period and paid on or before the next regular billing date, even if the billing date is after the applicable Covered Period.
 This answers a question for many employers as to whether they can use an accrual or cash-based method for determining nonpayroll costs eligible for forgiveness.
 However, advance payments of interest on otherwise eligible mortgage obligations are not eligible for loan forgiveness because such prepayments are excluded under the CARES Act.

 Eligible Payroll Costs

-The Loan Forgiveness Application provides that for each individual employee, the total amount of cash compensation eligible for forgiveness may not exceed an annual salary of $100,000, as prorated for the eight-week period.
+The Loan Forgiveness Application provides that for each individual employee, the total amount of cash compensation eligible for forgiveness may not exceed an annual salary of $100,000, as prorated for the eight-week or 24-week periods.
 In addition, the Loan Forgiveness Application instructs applicants to “[c]ount payroll costs that were both paid and incurred only once” in order to avoid any potential for double-counting.

 The interim final rule also provides that payments to furloughed employees during the Covered Period are also eligible for forgiveness so long as they do not exceed $100,000 on an annualized basis.